mysociety/fixmystreet/updating/index.md

 script/update
 {% endhighlight %}

-If you are updating to a version lower than 2.1 then you will have to run multiple scripts to update everything:

-{% highlight bash %}
-git submodule update
-bin/install_perl_modules
-bin/update-schema --commit
-bin/make_css
-commonlib/bin/gettext-makemo
-{% endhighlight %}

 Of course, if you have made changes to the database schema yourself, this may not work, please feel free to [contact us](/community/) to discuss it first.